Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Other NPCs/Jib.md

 ### Appearance
 Jib wears a tricorn hat adorned with seashells.
 He wields a +1 Sawtooth Saber.
+Jib has a wiry frame and a twitchy demeanor which hints at the effect that long term isolation has had on his sanity.
+His eyes dart around with a mixture of paranoia and fascination, and his voice quivers as he speaks.

 ### Personality
 Jib is initially unfriendly towards the party due to the particularly rough time he's had on the island.